 The CRIT Museum staff are committed to protecting and safeguarding tribal antique collections either stored or displayed.
 Educating tribal members, the community and tourists about the Colorado River Indian tribal history and as a resource for departments, CRIT operated enterprises and organizations.

 The Museum expansion is now complete.
 A Grand Opening has been placed on hold until such time restrictions will allow for a celebration.
-For now, we do ask to call in for an appointment, 928-669-8970, this will help in distancing visitor visits.
-Feel free to stop by and check on availability if you are in the area, there are times when distancing is not an issue.
 There is an Admission fee of $5.00 + tax for Non-CRIT Tribal Members.
 Be advised, however, to follow Safety Protocols put in place.
 See Visits & Appointments.

 Our Gift Shop supplies tribal artisans a venue to showcase their wares & crafts for purchase.
-We also have handmade items to make crafts such as beads, needles, thread & fabric.
+We also have handmade items to make crafts such as beads, needles, thread, ribbon, lace & fabric.
 We also carry scarves (sold in sets), jewelry, traditional accessories in addition to books and dvd's.
 All inventory while supplies last.
 Come visit.

-As of December 27, 2021, the Tribal Council approved to reinstate Phase Two Measures to Mitigate the Spread of COVID-19 with "Safer AT Home" Orders Effective from January 1, 2022 until January 31, 2022.
+As of December 27, 2021, the Tribal Council approved to reinstate Phase Two Measures to Mitigate the Spread of COVID-19 with "Safer At Home" Orders Effective from January 1, 2022 until March 31, 2022.